candpixie/candypixie/README.md

-- 👋 Hi, it's Candy here :)
+- 👋 hi, it's candy here :)
-- 👀 I’m interested in eng and cardio
+- 👀 interested in eng and cardio
-- 🌱 python
+- 🌱 python, C++
-- 📫 reach me @candpixie on Medium :)
+- 📫 @candpixie on Medium :)

 <!---
 candypixie/candypixie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.